Per-Sub-Agent MCP Configuration Guide

 Root Agent Has Access to Sub-Agent Tools

 Problem: Root agent can see tools that should be sub-agent exclusive.
-Solution: Move the MCP tool configuration from .agent/mcp.json
+Solution: Move the MCP tool configuration from .agent/mcp.json to .agent/sub-agents/{sub_agent_name}.mcp.json.

 Sub-Agent Can’t Access Expected Tools